Plastic cup

 A plastic cup is a cup made out of plastic, commonly used as a container to hold beverages.
 Some are reusable while others are intended for a single use followed by recycling or disposal.

 Disposable plastic cups are often used for gatherings where it would be inconvenient to wash dishes afterward, due to factors such as location or number of guests.
 Plastic cups can be used for storing most liquids, but hot liquids may melt or warp the material.
 A common design in the United States is a red plastic cup, often used for serving alcoholic beverages.

+Non-disposable plastic cups are commonly used for children.
+This is in case they could drop them.
+Plastic is usually preferred for this purpose due to its sturdy qualities.
+In contrast, glass is easily broken, so if a child were to drop it, it would shatter instantly, unlike plastic, which when dropped tends to simply bounce.